-a relatively small variation in pion mass, the σ undergoes a rapid transition from being a bound state, to being a virtual bound state (a pole on the real energy axis below threshold on the unphysical Riemann sheet), to being a broad resonance.
+The possibility that the σ could undergo a transition from being a broad resonance into being bound, as the light quark mass is increased, was previously explored in a unitarized version of chiral perturbation theory [55,58].
+By making assumptions about the quark mass dependence of certain low-energy coefficients, it was found that over a relatively small variation in pion mass, the σ undergoes a rapid transition from being a bound state, to being a virtual bound state (a pole on the real-energy axis below threshold on the unphysical Riemann sheet), to being a broad resonance.
 These results provide a particular manifestation of the general framework for scalar resonance pole trajectory discussed in Ref.
 [59].

-In this paper we will report the results of a calculation determining $\pi\pi$ scattering amplitudes in all three isospins at two previously unconsidered light quark masses, corresponding to $m{\pi} \sim 283$ and 330 MeV.
+In this paper, we will report the results of a calculation determining $\pi\pi$ scattering amplitudes in all three isospins at two previously unconsidered light quark masses, corresponding to $m{\pi} \sim 283$ MeV and 330 MeV.
 These values lie between the points at which the σ has been observed in lattice calculations to be bound, and where it appears as a broad resonance, so that we aim to be able to close in on the region where the transition takes place.

-The scatter of σ pole positions under reasonable variation of amplitude parameterization in the previous lattice calculation at $m{\pi} \sim 239$ MeV indicated that the same issue present in analysis of experimental scattering data may plague attempts to pin down with precision the pole location in these first-principles QCD efforts.
+The scatter of σ pole positions under reasonable variation of amplitude parametrization in the previous lattice calculation at $m{\pi} \sim 239$ MeV indicated that the same issue present in analysis of experimental scattering data may plague attempts to pin down with precision the pole location in these first-principles QCD efforts.
 A possible mechanism to overcome this might be to apply dispersion relations to the results of lattice QCD computations.
 Such an approach would require input of computed $\pi\pi$ scattering amplitudes in all three isospins in low partial waves, which is what we provide in this paper.

-We will show that the isospin-2 amplitude evolves smoothly with changing light quark mass, and we will explore the role of the 'Adler zero' predicted by the broken chiral symmetry of QCD.
+We will show that the isospin-2 amplitude evolves smoothly with changing light quark mass, and we will explore the role of the "Adler zero" predicted by the broken chiral symmetry of QCD.
 The evolution of the ρ resonance which dominates the isospin-1 amplitude is presented, with a confirmation of the near independence of its coupling to $\pi\pi$ to variations in the light quark mass.
-The isospin-0 S-wave amplitude is found to undergo a dramatic transition between $m{\pi} \sim 330 \text{ MeV}$ and 283 MeV, from a behavior compatible with an only-just-bound σ at the heavier mass to a mild energy dependence compatible with being either a virtual bound state or a subthreshold resonance at the lighter mass.
-We will conclude that to make more precise statements about the σ in cases that it is unbound, we require additional constraints of the type offered by dispersion relations1.
+The isospin-0 S-wave amplitude is found to undergo a dramatic transition between $m{\pi} \sim 330$ MeV and 283 MeV, from a behavior compatible with an only-just-bound σ at the heavier mass to a mild energy dependence compatible with being either a virtual bound state or a subthreshold resonance at the lighter mass.
+We will conclude that to make more precise statements about the σ in cases that it is unbound, we require additional constraints of the type offered by dispersion relations.1